seek4science/seek/tech/releases/index.md

 * **Moved related items into a tab** - the list of related items associated with the item shown have now been moved into a separate tab, rather than needing to scroll to the bottom of the page.
 There are also plans to move other information, such as versions and files, into additional tabs.
-* **Fixes and improvements running under a relative URL** - for those running SEEK under a relative URL ( e.g. https://mysite.com/fairdom-seek/), some issues were found with incorrect links.
+* **Fixes and improvements running to under a relative URL** - for those running SEEK under a relative URL ( e.g. https://mysite.com/fairdom-seek/), some issues were found with incorrect links.
 These problems have now been fixed, for both Docker and Bare-metal installations, and the testing process improved.
 * **Batch registration of Samples through the API** - it is now possible to register Samples in batches through the API,